tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/6-bulk_upload.md

 ##### The CSV must follow the below format
 - Each column in the header row must be a registered [Attribute](/rest/customer_profiles#dcp_attributes) `name`.
 A CSV may contain a subset of the available [Attributes](/rest/customer_profiles#dcp_attributes)
 - The header row must include a `customerId` column.
-All rows must contain a valid `customer_id`
+All rows must also contain a valid `customer_id`
 - If a column header does not correspond to registered [Attribute](/rest/customer_profiles#dcp_attributes) `name`, the upload will fail
 - If an Attribute value does respect the associated [Attribute](/rest/customer_profiles#dcp_attributes) `datatype`, the Upload will fail